plankanban/planka/README.md

 ### Logging

-Planka currently allows you to expose the applciation's logfile directory to the host machine via a shared volume.
+Planka currently allows you to expose the application's logfile directory to the host machine via a shared volume.
 This feature is not enabled by default.

 To expose the logfile director to the host machine, add the item `./logs/:/app/logs/` under `services.planka.volumes`.